-Section 2: Formal Education Framework: Multilingual and Literacy in Classroom Practices
+Part 2: Formal Education Framework: Multilingual Literacy in Classroom Practices

-- Ulrike Jessner, Emese Malzer-Papp, Elisabeth Allgäuer-Hackl: Paving a New Way to Literacy Development in Migrant Children: A DMM Perspective
+- Ulrike Jessner, Emese Malzer-Papp, Elisabeth Allgäuer-Hackl: Paving a New Way to Literacy Development in Multilingual Children: A DMM Perspective

 - Åsa Wedin: Construction of Identities in Diverse Classrooms: Writing Identity Texts in Grade Five

-Section 3: Formal Education Framework: Technology-driven Multilingualism and Literacy in School
+Part 3: Formal Education Framework: Technology-Driven Multilingual Literacy in School

 - Claudine Kirsch: Promoting Multilingualism and Multiliteracies through Storytelling: A Case Study on the Use of the App iTEO in Preschools in Luxembourg

-Section 4: Non-Formal Education: Multilingualism and Literacy at Home, in the Community and in Cyberspace
+Part 4: Non-Formal Education: Multilingual Literacy at Home, in the Community and in Cyberspace

-- Deborah Bergman Deitcher, Helen Johnson, Dorit Aram: Dual Language Learners' Word Learning from Informational and Narrative Books During Parent-Child Shared Book Reading
+- Deborah Bergman Deitcher, Helen Johnson, Dorit Aram: Multilingual Preschoolers' Word Learning from Parent-Child Shared Reading of Informational and Narrative Books

 - Anat Stavans and Eva Lindgren: Building the Multilingual Literacy Bridge